 They may also pay the VAR for services that they could actually do themselves but don’t want to be bothered with.

-But is reliance on the OEMs pushing business through the Channel an infinite, future-proof strategy for VARs? (*We talk more about the OEM-VAR power dynamic in an additional segment, to get the additional segment, just reply back to this email with anything)
+But is reliance on the OEMs pushing business through the Channel an infinite, future-proof strategy for VARs?

 Is reliance on providing replaceable services a guarantee for the future?